devkristie/portfolio/README.md

 **Conceptual Overview:**

+Design:
-The portfolio is designed using Figma and built using HTML, CSS and JavaScript.
-The front-end is designed with responsiveness in mind, unsuring a seamless user experience across devices.
+My frontend web development portfolio is designed using Figma and responsiveness in mind, ensuring a seamless user experience across devices.

+Frontend:
+It is built using HTML, CSS and JavaScript.

+Backend:
 The backend is supported by FormSubmit for handling the form submission.

+Deployment:
 The project is deployed on 123reg for hosting services.
-For a more detailed technical breakdown, please refer to the project's documentation.

 **Key Components:**